Agent Ecosystem Testing

 Model: gpt-4o-mini-search-preview · 3 runs

-*5 runs total: first two runs ran without credits and errored out
+*5 runs total: first two runs ran without credits, errored out

 Cross-run Citation Counts